Planned And Logical Sequence Of Teaching Reading

 • Activate prior knowledge before reading.

-• Monitor understanding while reading (e.g.In real terms, , asking questions). - Summarize and infer key ideas.
+Worth adding: - Monitor understanding while reading (e. g.Worth adding: , asking questions). - Summarize and infer key ideas.

 Teachers can use graphic organizers, think-alouds, and reciprocal teaching (predicting, questioning, clarifying, and summarizing) to scaffold comprehension skills.
-To give you an idea, after reading a story, students might create a timeline of events or discuss the author’s purpose.
+As an example, after reading a story, students might create a timeline of events or discuss the author’s purpose.

 Scientific Explanation: How the Brain Processes Reading